California DMV Hearing

 While an experienced California drunk driving defense attorney can assist with both cases, the California DMV case is far more time-sensitive, because a driver facing a DUI charge in California has only 10 calendar days from the date of arrest to request a hearing with California DMV.
 If no hearing is requested within the 10-day period, which includes weekends and holidays, the driver's license will automatically be suspended for 30 days.
 Even drivers licensed in another state may see their licenses suspended through the Interstate Driver's License Compact.

-Our San Francisco law office provides free consultations.
+Our California DUI law office provides free consultations.

-Attorneys for the firm represent clients accused of driving under the influence of alcohol or driving with a blood alcohol level at or above the legal limit in San Francisco, San Mateo, Marin, Alameda, Santa Clara, Contra Costa, Sonoma and Napa counties.
+Attorneys for this DUI law firm represent clients accused of driving under the influence of alcohol or driving with a blood or breath alcohol level at or above the legal limit in San Francisco

 The California Department of Motor Vehicles hearings are known as administrative per se (APS) actions.
 APS hearings are held at The California DMV Driver Safety Offices, not at DMV field offices.
 The issues involved in an APS hearing depend on whether the driver took a chemical test to determine blood alcohol content (BAC), or refused the test.

 If the motorist submitted to a chemical test, there are three issues - whether police had a reasonable belief that the driver was under the influence, whether the arrest was lawful, and whether a chemical test showed that the driver had a BAC of .08 percent or greater.
 If these three facts are found to be true, the license will be suspended.